MLmindDevs/Stock_Prediction_Model/README.md

 ## Version 0.1
 ### Goals
-The goal of this project is to get a good stock prediction out of the data provided using a multi-modal (ensemble) approach.
+The goal of this project is to get a good stock prediction rate out of the data provided using a multi-modal (ensemble) approach.
 The first thoughts are
 1. Model to get good sentiment predictions
 2. Model that gets the output of the first model as a feature and a time-series deep learning approach on the stock values.